mui/material-ui/docs/src/pages/demos/autocomplete/autocomplete.md

 In the following example, we demonstrate how to use [downshift](https://github.com/paypal/downshift).

+The last demo allow to clear the input and show a number of options on focus.

 {{"demo": "pages/demos/autocomplete/IntegrationDownshift.js"}}

-In the following example, we demonstrate how to clear the downshift value when the `TextField` is cleared, show a number of options on focus, and search in all the strings -- not just strings beginning with it.

-{{"demo": "pages/demos/autocomplete/IntegrationDownshiftExtra.js"}}

 ## react-select